 Baiterek “Chupa Chup” in Astana, Kazakhstan

 Probably the most well-known building in Kazakhstan, the 105m tall tower represents an old Kazakh folktale which goes something like this: A magic bird laid its golden egg high up in a poplar tree.
 Locals were taught to reach for the golden egg, but they never managed to reach it.
-Like this, you should always reach for your dreams, even if you never dream them.
+Like this, you should always reach for your dreams, even if you never dream of them.
 Inspiring, right?

 Ashgabat International Airport, Turkmenistan

-Costing over 2 billion USD to construct, the airport was built in the shape of a flying falcon, and with the capacity to process 1600 passengers per hour, or 17 million passengers per year.
-In a country which approves around 6,000 tourist visas a year.
+Costing over 2 billion USD to construct, the airport was built in the shape of a flying falcon, and with the capacity to process 1600 passengers per hour or 17 million passengers per year.
+In a country that approves around 6,000 tourist visas a year.
 Totally resplendent, but basically empty all the time, the interior of the airport is both impressive and eerie.
 Fly from this airport on our Turkmenistan & Uzbekistan Summer Combo Tour!